jeremycohoe/cisco-ios-xe-programmability-lab-module-6-mdt/README.md

 Unlike the gRPC **(configured)**, the NETCONF Model Driven Telemetry interface needs only to be enabled within IOS XE - once enabled the Dial-In **(dynamic)** connection can be established from the tooling.

 To enable the NETCONF use the following CLI.
-Refer to the **NETCONNF** module for more details.
+Refer to the **NETCONF** module for more details.

 ```
-netconf-yanng
+netconf-yang
 ```

 NOTE: Enabling NETCONF-YANG is required for Model Driven Telemetry, even if gRPC or gNMI is the telemetry interface being used.